A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Quasi-Helmholtz Regularization

 \subsection{Large-Timestep Regularization}

 We recall the quasi-Helmholtz projectors associated with the RWG and BC bases

-where the subscript $^+$ indicates the Moore–Penrose pseudo-inverse and $I$ is the identity matrix of size $N_e$ \cite{ACB+2013}.
-Approximately speaking, $\PPo^{\Lambda H}$ and $\PPo^\Sm$ are respectively the projectors from the RWG space into its loop and star subspaces.
+where the subscript $^+$ indicates the Moore--Penrose pseudo-inverse and $I$ is the identity matrix of size $N_e$ \cite{ACB+2013}.
+Roughly speaking, $\PPo^{\Lambda H}$ and $\PPo^\Sm$ act as projectors from the RWG space onto its loop and star subspaces, respectively.
 Similarly, $\Pbb^{\Sm H}$ and $\Pbb^\Lambda$ are the corresponding projectors associated with the BC space.
-Notably, these constructions of the loop-star decomposition do not require the costly explicit identification of the global loops $\HHs$.
-The drawback is that the local and global loops are not distinguished.
-However, we will demonstrate in further analysis this is unproblematic.
+Notably, this construction of the loop-star decomposition avoids the costly explicit identification of the global loops $\HHs$.
+A potential drawback is that local and global loops are not distinguished.
+However, as will be demonstrated in the subsequent analysis, this limitation is unproblematic.

-Using the quasi-Helmholtz projectors, we now propose a large-timestep regularization for \eqref{eq:CP_PMCHWT}.
-In order to mitigate the imbalance between the components of the solution $\jfrakbm$ and $\mfrakbm$, we introduce the right rescaling operator
+Employing the quasi-Helmholtz projectors, we now propose a large-timestep regularization for \eqref{eq:CP_PMCHWT}.
+First, the star and loop components of the currents $\jfrakbm$ and $\mfrakbm$ are rescaled with respect to each other to balance their scalings in the large-timestep regime.
+To this end, we introduce the following right rescaling operator:

 where the dimensionless factor $\alpha = \OO(\om)$ is specified later.
-Obviously, the operator $\RRs$ is invertible and its inverse is given
+Obviously, $\RRs$ is invertible and its inverse is given by